OfficeDev/office-scripts-docs/docs/develop/excel-async-model.md

 `Excel.run` is a function that runs async Office Scripts code.
 The following script shows how we recommend using `Excel.run`.
 Note the following:

 - We use `await` before `Excel.run`.
 This ensures the async block of code completes before proceeding.
 Otherwise, we might have conflicts with our own script.
 - The function passed to `Excel.run` is also async.
 This allows it to run without explicitly returning a [Promise](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/promise).
-In the `Excel.run` block, you can set any variables that were declared earlier in the script, which may be easier than returning a `Promise`.
+In the `Excel.run` block, you can set any variables that were declared earlier in the script.
+You can also return a value from the function from `await`ed `run` block.
 Be aware that the Excel objects are different in API sets are not the same and cannot be translated to and from async in your script.
 - Additional `Excel.run` calls could be made later in the script.
 You could also pull them into separate functions called by `main`.

 ```TypeScript